Black Holes14.11 - Understand how astronomers study and gather evidence for the existence of black holes

 Evidence from black holes comes from binary stars that get their solar material pulled into the hole.
 This often forms an accretion disc of matter circling the area.
-It orbits so fast it is hot enough to give off x-rays which we can measure.
+It orbits so fast it is hot enough to give off x-rays and gamma ray bursts which we can measure.

 The black hole forces such a gravitational force on these particles it can push them light years away, perpendicular to the disc in the form of particle jets travelling near to the speed of light.

 It is thought that most galaxies have a super massive black hole in their centre.